Tapeba

-The Tapeba people are an indigenous people of Brazil, who formed from the remnant populations of tribes around the Village of Nossa Senhora dos Prazeres de Caucaia in Ceará, Brazil.
-They are native Portuguese-speakers and are also known as Tapebano and Perna-de-pau people.
+The Tapeba people are an Indigenous people of Brazil, who formed from the remnant populations of tribes around the aldeia of Nossa Senhora dos Prazeres de Caucaia in Ceará, Brazil.
+They are native Portuguese-speakers and are also known as Tapebano and the Perna-de-pau people.

-Before official recognition as Indians in 1993, they were classified as mixed-race peasants.
+Before official recognition as an Indigenous people in 1993, they were classified as caboclo peasants.
 They trace their descent from the Potiguara, Tremembé, Cariri, and Jucá peoples, who spoke Tupi languages.